Paris Métro Line 14: Project Météor

-Two proposals were made by the transport companies: the SNCF suggested a new tunnel between Châtelet and Gare de Lyon for Line D of the RER allowing traffic to circulate from the north and south-east of Île-de-France.
-More importantly it proposed "Project EOLE" ("Est-Ouest Liaison Express"), the creation of a new standard gauge line, initially from Paris's eastern suburbs to Saint-Lazare, then an extension onwards to the western suburbs.
+Two proposals were made by French transport companies: the SNCF (national rail and RER operator) suggested a new tunnel between Châtelet and Gare de Lyon for Line D of the RER, which until then was limited to Châtelet.
+But more importantly it proposed "Project EOLE" ("Est-Ouest Liaison Express"), the creation of a new standard gauge line, initially from Paris's eastern suburbs to Saint-Lazare, with an extension to the western suburbs in mind as the Saint-Lazare RER E station is oriented towards the west instead of towards the station's rail yards up north.

-In 1987, the RATP proposed "project Météor", ("MÉTro-Est-Ouest-Rapide") the creation of a new Métro line, from Porte Maillot on the edge of the 16th arrondissement to the Maison Blanche district in the 13th, an area poorly served by transport despite its large population.
+In 1987, the RATP proposed "project Météor", ("Métro Est-Ouest Rapide"), the creation of a new Métro line from Porte Maillot on the edge of the 16th arrondissement to the Maison Blanche district in the 13th, an area poorly served by transport despite its large population.
 The project would fit well with the regeneration of the Tolbiac district on the left bank around the new Bibliothèque Nationale de France, in that arrondissement.
+But RATP's project was initially rejected by the French government.

 The plans to go to Porte Maillot were eventually abandoned in favour of a terminus at Saint-Lazare, with the later possibility of extending the line to Clichy and assimilating the Asnières branch of Line 13, thus simplifying its complicated operation.